MEYERS SPEECH & DEBATE

 Each team is required to provide one judge for each six individual event entries (or fraction thereof), including congress; and, one judge for every pair of entries in each debate event (or fraction thereof), including parliamentary debate.
 Parliamentary and public forum debate judges will be drawn from the speech pool.
 Judging pools will not be divided between varsity and novice divisions.
 Judges may be purchased at the following rates: policy debate, $75; Lincoln-Douglas debate, $35; and, individual events (including parliamentary and public forum debate), $25.
 All judges are committed through the final rounds of their respective pools and there are no exceptions to this rule.
 Schools with judges who miss preliminary round assignments will be fined $25.
 Schools with judges who miss elimination round assignments will be fined $75.
 Trophies and ballots will be held until payment arrangements are made.

 The rules of the National Catholic Forensic League shall apply, except for public forum debate, policy debate and program oral interpretation, for which the rules of the National Forensic League shall apply; parliamentary debate, for which the rules of the PHSSL shall apply; and, except for the special Dr. King events and crisis management.
-Event rules, ballots and prior crisis management scenarios will be provided upon request.
+Event rules and ballots and will be provided upon request.

 Tabulation rules for all speech events will be as follows: